 I've personally found the tone adjustment features incredibly useful.
 When I'm typing a quick message to a friend versus an email to my boss, the keyboard adjusts its suggestions accordingly.
 It's like having a tiny editor living in your phone!

-CleverType has become one of the leaders in the space, especially for professionals and students.
+CleverType has solidified its position as one of the top leaders in 2026, especially for professionals and students.
 What makes it stand out is its custom AI assistants feature that can be trained for different contexts - like one for work emails and another for creative writing.
-Its grammar correction is probably the strongest on the market right now, and it integrates with practically every app.
+Its grammar correction is the strongest on the market right now, and it integrates seamlessly with practically every app.
+In 2026, they've added real-time collaboration features and advanced sentiment analysis.

-Gboard, Google's keyboard, has massively improved its AI capabilities.
+Gboard, Google's keyboard, continues to dominate with significant AI upgrades throughout early 2026.
 It's still the most used worldwide, mainly cuz it comes pre-installed on Android devices.
 Their prediction engine is scary good at guessing what you'll say next, especially if you use other Google services.
-The voice typing is probably the best available.
+The voice typing has reached near-perfect accuracy levels in 2026, supporting over 150 languages with regional dialect recognition.

 SwiftKey (now owned by Microsoft) is still going strong with its exceptional multilingual support - it handles language switching better than any other keyboard I've tested.
-If you regularly type in multiple languages, this might be your best bet.
+If you regularly type in multiple languages, this is your best bet.
+Their 2026 update introduced AI-powered translation suggestions that appear in real-time as you type.

 Grammarly Keyboard has carved out a niche for those who need professional-grade writing assistance.
 It's expensive compared to others, but the detailed explanations of grammar rules and style suggestions are unmatched.